-'ascii' Use ASCII mode even when the firmware supports BinMode (binary mode).
+'ascii' Attempt to use ASCII mode even when the firmware supports Bin-Mode (binary mode).
 BinMode is supported in firmware 2.7 and newer, older FW's either don't have BinMode or their BinMode is buggy.
-ASCII mode is slower and makes the above 'reset=' and 'speed=' parameters unavailable.
+ASCII mode is slower and makes the above 'reset=', 'spifreq=' and 'rawfreq=' parameters unavailable.
+Be aware that ASCII mode is not guaranteed to work with newer firmware versions, and is retained only to maintain compatability with older firmware versions.